 Avast Premium Security for Mac

 Everyone in need of Mac security

 Anyone after some nice extra features with their Mac malware protection

-Anyone after super-strong protection for a single device
+Anyone after super-strong protection for fewer device

 Anyone after a file shredder